 AVEVA maintains a central procurement function, which is primarily responsible for procurement in relation to customer contracts.
 Other procurement within the AVEVA Group is handled directly by individual business units and subsidiaries.

-In light of the nature of AVEVA’s business and its supply chains, which are generally comprised of office space, office-related supplies, IT and other technology, personnel, facilities, transportation, recruitment, legal and financial services and sourced primarily from within the United Kingdom, AVEVA believes the risks of slavery and human trafficking taking place in any part of its business or supply chains are relatively low.
+In light of the nature of AVEVA's business and its supply chains, which are generally comprised of office space, office-related supplies, IT and other technology, personnel, facilities, transportation, recruitment, legal and financial services, AVEVA believes the risks of slavery and human trafficking taking place in any part of its business or supply chains are relatively low.

 AVEVA is not aware of any instance in which a modern slavery concern has been raised with AVEVA by an AVEVA employee or third party in either its business or its supply chains, and AVEVA has not, to date, otherwise identified any instances of modern slavery in either its business or its supply chains.
-AVEVA maintains a Speak Up Policy, in respect of which mandatory staff training is delivered annually.
+AVEVA maintains a Speak Up Policy, encouraging the reporting by employees and others of matters involving potential legal and other misconduct in connection with AVEVA's business, in respect of which mandatory staff training is delivered annually.

 Notwithstanding the above, AVEVA remains committed to taking steps to prevent modern slavery arising in any part of its business or supply chains.
 During AVEVA's last financial year, it has taken the following steps: